rohrerj/scion/doc/dev/design/FABRID.rst

 The RAINBOW system allows marking traffic as higher quality of service, to be prioritized at on-path BRs.
-RAINBOW can be implemented based on FABRID.
+We have designed FABRID such that RAINBOW can be implemented on top of it.
-Specifically, each border router reserves a certain amount of bandwidth for RAINBOW traffic, which is divided evenly between different source ASes.
+In RAINBOW, a border router reserves a certain amount of bandwidth for RAINBOW traffic, which is divided evenly between different source ASes.
 As this division happens on the level of ASes and not individual endhosts, the BR also needs to be able to authenticate traffic at an AS level.
-The FABRID HBH extension makes this possible, by including an "AS level key" flag, which specifies that the original HVF has been authenticated again by an AS-AS DRKey, that is only known to trusted infrastructure in the source AS.
+The FABRID HBH extension makes this possible, by including an "AS level key" flag, which specifies that the original HVF has been authenticated again by the corresponding AS-AS DRKey, which is only known to trusted infrastructure in the source AS.

 FABRID policy selection shortcuts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^